-According to Consolidated Plan, 1,030 housing units in the City were constructed before 1980 - approximately 45% of these units are owner-occupied.
+According to the Consolidated Plan, 1,030 housing units in the City were constructed before 1980, and approximately 45% of these units are owner-occupied.
 The City's Minor Home Repair program requires lead-based paint testing for all housing units built before 1980 that participate in the program.
+Program resources can be used to address lead-based hazards if they are identified.